-There are six delightful period gardens at the Museum, which have been recreated to show the transition of gardens from the early 16th century through to the late 19th century.
+There are seven delightful period gardens at the Museum, which have been recreated to show the transition of gardens from the early 16th century through to the late 19th century.

 Each garden represents the period and social status of the house to which it is attached, with each garden containing the herbs, vegetables and plants that would have met the needs of the rural household.